 melodies, in particular, are surprising.
 The intensity builds throughout the song, sending the listener into a frenzy.
 In

 a strange sense, the bass lines add an epic feeling of doom to the song.

-a healthy speed.
+at a healthy speed.
 It contains a whispering chorus amidst the metal mayhem, and the dichotomy works pretty well.
-Half-way through,
+Half-way

 "Voyeur" is the obligatory smut track, having less of a serious feeling but thrashing

 along just the same.
 This one is fairly straight-forward, being a full speed aural assault.
 The improvements in the guitar